lucc/khard/doc/source/man/khard.rst

 Description
 -----------

-Khard is an address book for the Linux command line.
-It can read, create, modify and delete carddav address book entries.
-Khard only works with a local store of VCARD files.
+:program:`khard` is an address book for the Linux command line.
+It can read, create, modify and delete carddav address book entries.  :program:`khard` only works with a local store of VCARD files.
 It is intended to be used in conjunction with other programs like an email client, text editor, vdir synchronizer or VOIP client.

 Options
 -------

--c CONFIG, --config CONFIG
-  configuration file (default: ~/.config/khard/khard.conf)
+.. option:: -c CONFIG, --config CONFIG configuration file (default: :file:`~/.config/khard/khard.conf`)

---debug
+.. option:: --debug
   output debugging information

---skip-unparsable
+.. option:: --skip-unparsable
   skip unparsable vcards when reading the address books

 Subcommands